raspberrypilearning/astro-pi-mission-zero/en/step_8.md

 b = (0, 0, 0)
 ```

-+ Create your hot and cold pictures by first creating a list and then setting the pixels to the colours you want, just as you did before.
++ Just like earlier, draw your pictures by first creating a list for each of them, and then setting the list items to the colours you want your pixels to be.

 ```python
 hot = [